 The snan takes place in the late afternoon or evening, the bride and groom must individually follow on the day of the wedding.
 A few married women apply turmeric and oil on the hair and body of the bride/groom.
 After bathing, the bride and groom must wear the new set of clothes that have been presented to them by their in-laws.

-In her maternal home the bride follows the tradition of wearing sankha pola or conch shell which are white and red bangles that have been dipped in turmeric water.
-Ritual goes that after a bath bride wears a new sari along with the sankha pola.
+In her maternal home, the bride follows the tradition of wearing sankha pola or conch shell which are white and red bangles that have been dipped in turmeric water.
+The ritual goes that after a bath bride wears a new sari along with the sankha pola.

 Sringar of the Bride

 The bride adorns herself in all her bridal finery.
 Her hair is tied into a bun and covered with a veil.
 The mukut is placed on her head and secured in place by pinning it to the veil.
 After her bridal makeover, a design of the mukut is traced on her face using the chandan paste.
 The bride must sit with the gaach kouto and kaajal laata for the ceremonies that follow.